|R Hare (#47468862)|

 | || member for 4 years, 1 month, 4 days|

 |Bio and Links|

 Ancestor hunting is so exciting! but once in awhile you hit a block wall- I am searching for the following people, my great grandmother Salome Francisca de la Trinidad Tarin Gomez.
-Francisca born 1849 is the daughter of Jose Vicente del Carmel Nazario Tarin and Concepcion Ruiz y Cervantes.
-Francisca married Presiliano Gomez on 16 Feb 1868 in Bexar County, Texas. |
+Francisca was born in 1849 in Texas and is the daughter of Jose Vicente del Carmel Nazario Tarin and Concepcion Ruiz y Cervantes.
+Francisca married Presiliano Gomez, my great grandfather on 16 Feb 1868 in Bexar County, Texas. |

 As a child I was always interested in anthropology and history.
 When my youngest child entered high school I decided to go back to school.
 I graduated from California State University Los Angeles with a Bachelor's Degree in Liberal Studies and a minor in Anthropology.

 I enjoyed my working years but now that I am retired, I enjoy the free time for leisure, travel, grandchildren and of course genealogical research!
 I occasionally take photos for others as a way to thank those that have been kind enough to have taken them for me.